-The Head teacher, Mr Chris Fisher, has overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, LA (Local Authority), and outside agencies.
+The Head teacher, Mr C Turner, has overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, LA (Local Authority), and outside agencies.

 Safeguarding is the responsibility of all however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
-The Designated Safeguarding Lead (DSL) is Mrs Alison L Rae and their Deputy in our school is Miss Jemma Gough
+The Designated Safeguarding Leads (DSL) and their Deputies in our school are: